openbmc/docs/designs/mock-sensors.md

 ## How Sensor Values are Retrieved

+The design focuses on physical sensors that utilize sysfs.

 Each sensor interacts with a linux driver that reads values from the physical sensor and populates a file within sysfs[4] with the value read in.
-When the sensor stack wants to retrieve these values, they're passed in a direct path to the file within sysfs and a long value is read out of that file using the STL's ifstream library.
-Since ifstream uses a read() syscall to retrieve the value from the file in sysfs, we can use ptrace to either skip the read() syscall and return a custom value, or to override the value returned from the read() syscall and the buffer associated with it.
+When the sensor stack wants to retrieve these values, they're passed in a direct path to the file within sysfs and a long value is read out of that file a read() syscall.
+Once the value is retrieved, we can use ptrace to either skip the read() syscall and return a custom value, or to override the value returned from the read() syscall and the buffer associated with it.

-## Enabling ptrace
+## Using Ptrace

-In order to use ptrace, the tracee program must be a child process of the tracer program.
-For our ptrace tool, we must spawn phosphor-hwmon or dbus-sensors as a child process using of the ptrace tool through the use of execve (or execvp)[5].
-This would require some build changes - for phosphor- hwmon, this can be accomplished by using a drop-in[6] within ptrace-tool's bitbake file to overload the ExecStart argument in phosphor-hwmon's .service file[7].
-A similar approach for dbus-sensors could probably be applied, but more research would have to be done.

-## User Config Tool

-We want users to be able to dynamically change what sensors and sensor values to mock.
-We believe the best way to enable this would be through the use of a config file that ptrace-tool would periodically read from to determine its arguments.
-The user would interact with a different tool that allows the user to modify this config file without having to worry about formatting errors.
-The config file could live in the /tmp directory of Linux[8].
+The mock sensor tool will not require any special build/build changes, making the tool very lightweight and portable.
+For someone using the tool to mock out values/errors in the static stack, the mock sensor tool will attach itself to phosphor-hwmon using its PID (similar to strace) and begin overloading user-specified sensor values.
+This method of tracing by PID only works if the correct permissions are allowed (kernel.yama.ptrace_scope in /etc/sysctl.d/10-ptrace.conf must be set to 0).

+Users can dynamically choose which sensors to mock and specify the values and errors they want to inject into that specific sensor.
+Users will also be able to specify a latency value which adds a delay between the polling from the sensor stack and the response from the userspace.

+For now, users will run the tool and enter the PID of the phosphor-hwmon instance they want to overload and the injection will persist throughout the lifetime of the instance of the mock sensor tool.
+Further research will be required to see how the tool would be used with dbus-sensors, but ideally would be identical to how the tool is used with the static stack.

 ## Alternatives Considered